Welcome to the Harvard Library

 - Google Scholar enables you to search for scholarly literature, including peer-reviewed papers, theses, books, preprints, and abstracts from all broad areas of research, Google Scholar also shows how many times a work has been cited since its publication.

-- ProQuest Congressional is a major source of information about the members of Congress and their legislative activities and a primary resource for accessing the many publications of Congress.
-Coverage includes Bills and Laws 1798-presentt; CRS Reports 1916-present; Hearings 1824-present; House & Senate Reports 1789-present; and Legislative Histories 1969-present.
-There are links to full-text documents, and this resource also provides an index for the Harvard's microfiche collections of older materials and the US Serial Set.
+- ProQuest Congressional is a major source of information about the members of Congress and their legislative activities.
+Coverage includes Bills and Laws 1798-presentt; Hearings 1824-present; House & Senate Reports 1789-present; and Legislative Histories 1969-present.

 - Policyfile provides access to a collection of domestic and international public policy issues reports and studies published by think tanks, university research programs, research organizations which include the OECD, IMF, World Bank, the Rand Corporation, and a number of federal agencies.

 - Think Tank Search searches the websites of institutions that generate public policy research, analysis, and activity.
 These sites are affiliated with universities, governments, advocacy groups, foundations, non-governmental organizations, and businesses.
-Inclusion is based upon the relevancy of subject area to HKS coursework and scholarship, the availability of the think tank’s research in full-text on the website, and the think tank’s reputation and influence upon policy making.
+Inclusion is based upon relevancy to the Harvard Kennedy School curriculum and scholarship, the availability of the think tank’s research in full-text on the website, and the think tank’s reputation and influence upon policy making.
 The list represents a mixture of partisan and non-partisan think tanks.

 - Nexis Uni features more than 15,000 news, business, and legal sources.